wieslawsoltes/Core2D/README.md

 * Windows 7/8/8.1/10 for `Core2D.Wpf` and `Core2D.Perspex` builds.
 * XUbuntu 15.10 for `Core2D.Perspex` build.

 The core library and editor are portable and should work on all platforms where C# is supported.
-For basic usage of `Core2D` library see sample project `Core2D.Sample`.

 ### NuGet Packages